Columbus College of Art and Design: Presidency of Joseph Canzani: 1948–1995

 In 1976, CCAD was granted accreditation by the National Association of Schools of Art.
 In June 1979, Canzani became the first President of CCAD.
 In 1981, after 58 years of being run by the Columbus Museum of Art, CCAD separated from the CMA.
 Canzani returned from a meeting in Kansas City to learn that the museum's board was on the verge of merging CCAD with Franklin University.
 The trustees thought that the merger would put CCAD on better financial ground, but Canzani thought it would ruin the school.
 Canzani rallied faculty members and students to protest the board's actions.
 The board abandoned its plans to merge.
-Canzani requested for CCAD to become independent of the CMA and by 1982, the separation was complete.
+Canzani requested that CCAD become independent of the CMA, and by 1982, the separation was complete.